Cross-Category Functional Grasp Transfer: METHOD

 \subsection{Grasp Synthesis based on Transferred Touch Code}

-This section introduces how to synthesize the functional grasp $\left \langle J,T,R \right \rangle $ based on the transferred touch code $O_{c}$ and the functional grasp type $G$, where $J$ represents the joint angles of the dexterous hand, and $R$ and $T$ respectively denote the rotation and translation of the hand relative to the object.
-To reduce the difficulty of optimizing the rotation variables in $SO(3)$, we first refer to ~\cite{murphf2021implicit} to provide a coarse rotation prior $R_{0}$ for the grasp synthesis, where the object point cloud feature and one candidate rotation prior (24 candidates in this letter, discretized along the main axes:$(x,y,z,-x,-y,-z)$) are input to the multilayer perceptron (MLP), and the MLP then outputs the joint probability density, which can be used to select the optimal rotation prior.
-In this way, the grasp synthesis can be modeled as $\mathcal{M}:\left \{ O_{c},G,R_{0} \}\Rightarrow \{ \emph{J},\emph{R},\emph{T} \right \}$, and here we use classical optimization method to synthesize functional grasp.
-Specifically, we chose the Shadowhand as the tested hand because it is currently the most dexterous robotic hand with the highest degrees of freedom, and optimizing it requires considering more variables, making it the most difficult to synthesize functional grasp.
-To synthesize functional grasp of an object, we initialize the dexterous hand pose with the functional grasp type we summarized, and design three objective functions based on the touch code to guide the dexterous hand to achieve functional grasp.
-To do so, we first need to align the functional grasp types and the touch code of human hand with the Shadowhand.
-To obtain these 9 initial grasp poses of the Shadowhand, we use kinematic mapping~\cite{li2019vision} to map the human grasp poses in functional grasp types to Shadowhand poses.
-While to make the touch code applicable to Shadowhand, we selected 16 links of Shadowhand corresponding to 16 parts of human hand as shown in Fig.~\ref{fig_map}.
-We design three objective functions by referring to the loss functions from prior work~\cite{wu2023functional}.
-The first is the attraction function, which minimizes the distance between the links of the dexterous hand and the related object area specified by touch code (the area with touch code 1), such as the distance between the distal thumb and the flashlight switch.
-The second is the repulsion function, which serves to keep the links of the dexterous hand away from non-related object areas specified by touch code (the area with touch code 0).
-The third is the hand regularization function, which consists of two parts.
-The first part keeps the joint angles of the dexterous hand within a reasonable range, and the second part prevents the fingers of the dexterous hand from colliding with each other.
-For detailed formulas, please refer to our prior work~\cite{wu2023functional}.
+This section introduces how to synthesize the functional grasp $\left \langle J,T,R \right \rangle $ based on the transferred touch code $O_{c}$ and the functional grasp type $G$, where $J$ represents the joint angles of the dexterous hand, $R$ and $T$ respectively denote the rotation and translation of the hand relative to the object.
+To reduce the difficulty of optimizing the rotation variables in $SO(3)$, we first refer to ~\cite{murphf2021implicit} to provide a coarse rotation prior $R_{0}$ for the grasp synthesis, where the object point cloud feature and one candidate rotation prior (24 candidates in this letter, discretized along the main axes:$(x,y,z,-x,-y,-z)$) are input to the multilayer perceptron (MLP).
+The MLP then outputs the joint probability density, which can be used to select the optimal rotation prior.
+In this way, the grasp synthesis can be modeled as $\mathcal{M}:\left \{ O_{c},G,R_{0} \}\Rightarrow \{ \emph{J},\emph{R},\emph{T} \right \}$, and here we use the classical optimization method to synthesize the functional grasp.
+Specifically, we choose the Shadowhand as the tested hand because it is currently the most dexterous robotic hand with the highest degrees of freedom, and optimizing it requires considering more variables, making it difficult to synthesize functional grasp.